Any time you’re operating a business where clients don’t have to pay-in-full for orders or services, you run the risk of delayed payments.

 How Small Business Invoice Factoring Works

-Many businesses have several invoices that they are waiting for payment on, which means that the first thing they’ll need to do is decide which invoice they would like to sell to a factoring services company.
+Many businesses have several invoices that they are waiting for payment on, which means the first thing they’ll need to do is decide which invoices they would like to sell to a factoring company.

-In the eyes of invoice factoring companies, not all invoices are created equal.
-They won’t buy an invoice that they don’t think is likely to be paid and promptly.
+In the eyes of invoice factoring services, not all invoices are created equal.
+These companies won’t buy an invoice that they don’t think is likely to be paid-in-full and promptly.

-What to Consider When Choosing an Invoice to Sell
+What to Consider When Choosing an Invoice to Factor

-There are a few factors to consider as you’re making that decision.
-The first is the age of the invoice.
-Newer invoices are usually viewed as more valuable because the chance of the client paying up is higher.
-If an invoice is only between 30 and 90 days past due, it will be easier for you to sell it to an invoice factoring company.
+- The age of the invoice: Newer invoices are usually viewed as more valuable because the chances that it will be paid are higher.
+If an invoice is less than 30 days old, it will be easier for you to sell it to an invoice factoring company.

-Another factor to consider is the financial standing of the client who owes the invoice.
-A larger company with lots of funds will be more likely to make their late payment, while a smaller company might struggle more.
-However, a large corporation with known money problems will be a major red flag for factoring companies.
+- The financial state of the client who owes the invoice: A larger company with lots of funds will be more likely to have the money on hand to pay their invoice, while a smaller company might struggle.

-Choosing an invoice that falls into one or more of these 3 categories can help you increase the likelihood that a factoring company will decide to purchase your invoice and give you the cash you need.
+Choosing an invoice that falls into 1 or more of these 3 categories can help you increase the likelihood that a factoring company will decide to purchase your invoice and give you the cash advance.

 What Happens When You Sell an Unpaid Invoice to a Factoring Company